 You can add your own initialization to the startup sequence of an image

-through the deferred word 'cold
+through the deferred word 'cold. 'cold is invoked just

 before the image-specific command line processing (i.e., loading files

-and evaluating (-e
+and evaluating (-e) strings) starts.

 A sequence for adding your initialization usually looks like this: